Looking for Additional Scholarship Opportunities?

 Scholarships that are available to Soldiers and Family members that are currently or have ever served in the 160th.

 Special Operations Fund-The Scowcroft Scholarship is for graduating high school seniors with a minimum cumulative 3.5 GPA.
-It's $10,000 a year for 4 years and is open to the child of any Soldier that is currently or has ever served in the 160th.
+It's $10,000 a year for 4 years (must maintain 3.0 GPA or higher throughout college) and is open to the child of any Soldier that is currently or has ever served in the 160th.
 Request applications via email to nsf.scholarship160@gmail.com

-Special Operations Fund-The David C. Miller Jr. Fellowship is a $20,000 fellowship awarded for up to two years.
+Special Operations Fund-The David C. Miller Jr. Fellowship Financial assistance for college graduates to study, work or participate in charitable activity (up to $20,000 to be used within 2 years).
 This Scholarship is open to the family members of any Soldier that is currently or has ever served in the 160th.
-Candidates must have graduated from college or graduate school within three years.
+Candidates must have graduated from college or graduate school within two years.
 Consideration is based on a Cumulative GPA of 3.2 or higher, academic honors, and demonstrated career interest in government, military, Foreign Service, national security, or public service.
-The purpose of the Fellowship is to allow a student with an outstanding academic record to pursue an international program connected with an organization, agency, educational institution, or non-government organization (NGO).
-The object of the Fellowship is to provide a unique learning experience which will allow the recipient to live in and come to understand another culture while advancing their foreign language skills.
 This Scholarship is open to the family members of any Soldier that is currently or has ever served in the 160th.
 Request applications via email to nsf.scholarship160@gmail.com

-Special Operations Fund- The David C. Miller Jr. Scholarship is a $5,000 scholarship for participation in an accredited course of study or an internship sponsored from either a college or university, a non-governmental charitable organization, a business, or an agency.
+Special Operations Fund- The David C. Miller Jr. Scholarship is a $5,000 study abroad/semester abroad scholarship.
+Students must be in an accredited course of study or an internship sponsored from either a college or university, a non-governmental charitable organization, a business, or an agency.
 Consideration is based on a cumulative GPA of 3.2 or higher, academic honors, scholarship, proposal, and demonstrated career interest in government, military, Foreign Service, national security, or public service.
 This Scholarship is open to the family members of any Soldier that is currently or has ever served in the 160th.
 Request applications via email to nsf.scholarship160@gmail.com

-Special Operations Fund-The Phillips Exeter Academy (Exeter) Summer School program is a five-week summer school for high school students who will be entering their junior or senior year following summer school.
-This is a $10,000 scholarship which includes student and one parent’s travel to and from Exeter, New Hampshire.
+Special Operations Fund-Exeter Summer program consists of five weeks of academic study, athletics, and personal exploration at one of America’s finest boarding schools.
+Program is for rising sophomores and juniors.
+Includes $11,250 tuition, room & board and $1,000 travel reimbursement for student and one parent to and from Exeter, New Hampshire.
 This Scholarship is open to the family members of any Soldier that is currently or has ever served in the 160th.
 Request applications via email to nsf.scholarship160@gmail.com

-AAAA Scholarship Foundation, Pre-Qualifying Form opens on September 15th and closes on December 15th.
+AAAA Scholarship Foundation, Pre-Qualifying Form opens on September 15th and closes on January 15th.
 To apply for an AAAA Scholarship you must first complete and submit the Pre-Qualifying Form.
 You will be asked to provide the AAAA member's ID# on the form.
 Once submitted you will receive an email within one week notifying you of your eligibility.
 If eligible, the email will contain a link to the Scholarship Application Form.
-If you wait to submit your pre-qualifying form until one week prior to the December 15 deadline, we cannot guarantee that you will receive the link to the application.
+If you wait to submit your pre-qualifying form until one week prior to the January 15 deadline, we cannot guarantee that you will receive the link to the application.
+It is recommended that you submit your Pre-Qualifying Form by December 1st.
 Click Link here.

 AUSA (Association of the United States Army) Scholarship, AUSA Premium Members, Association Members, and their dependents (to include children, spouses, and grandchildren) are eligible to apply.
 Applications are open from February to May.
 Please verify your membership on the application form to expedite the application process.
 If you do not know your AUSA membership number or that of your sponsor, please contact AUSA Member Support at membersupport@ausa.org or 1-855-246-6269.
 Visit https://scholarship.ausa.org to start your application.

-The Screaming Eagle Foundation Scholarship, Applicant’s parents, grandparents, great grandparents, husband, or wife is (or if deceased, was) a regular or life member (not an associate member) of the 101st Airborne Division Association.
+The Screaming Eagle Foundation Scholarship, Scholarship applications will reopen from April 13 to June 19, 2026.
+Applicant’s parents, grandparents, great grandparents, husband, or wife is (or if deceased, was) a regular or life member (not an associate member) of the 101st Airborne Division Association.
 Applicant shall not be attending nor accepted as a student to the United States Military Academy, the Naval Academy, the Air Force Academy, or the USCG Academy Chappie Hall Scholarship – Applicants must maintain a 3.0 or better.
 Al & Willamary Viste Scholarship – Applicant must maintain a minimum cumulative 3.75 or better (transcript required).
 Applicants must be either an upperclassman (3rd or 4th year) or graduate student in a medical or science field.
 Applications are open from April to June Visit https://www.screamingeaglefoundation.org/scholarship-application-and-donations/ to start your application.

 Special Operations Warrior Foundation, Surviving children of fallen Special Operations Personnel and children of all Medal of Honor Recipients.
 Questions About Scholarships?
 Contact a Scholarship Specialist at 813-805-9400 or send an email at scholarships@specialops.org Visit https://specialops.org/what-we-do/educational-programs/scholarship-program/ to learn more about how to apply.